Below is a Question and Answer with the co-founders of AIMatters.

 Q: Barry: When did you first envision AIMatters?

 AIMatters grew organically from my CEO and board advisory business that I started in 1993 after I left the Hancock Insurance Company.
 I already had the idea that I could automate the strategy industry, but I was missing a few ingredients.
 What would the technology I wanted to build systematize and automate: 1.
 The consulting process or 2. the answers?
-In the end, I decided to automate both, given Mckinsey had taught me to start with ‘the end in mind - e.g. answers’.
+In the end, I decided to automate both, given Mckinsey had taught me to start with ‘the end in mind - e.g. answers first’.

-However, to automate ‘answers’ I needed a framework - aka an investment thesis for business value.
+However, to provide ‘answers first’ I needed a framework - aka an investment thesis for business value.
 At the time, I was co-managing director of a $2B institutional real estate investment portfolio, and my wife was the Dean of Students at Harvard Dental School.
 She used to ask me when all I talked about were things and money: “Don’t leaders realize that people, their knowledge and networks are also assets?
 I began to think – ‘she could be on to something’.
 In addition, I began to wonder, if all the ‘assets’ in which companies invest weren’t properly captured or categorized and could ‘assets’ also become liabilities?

 In addition, I kept hearing John Bogle, Chairman and CEO of Vanguard, preach that — ‘fees are the devil of returns’.
 If he was right for investing, wasn’t his premise also true for companies?
 And weren’t the fees that Mckinsey, Bain and BCG (MBB) charging degrading corporate returns?.
 Together, these 3 insights formed the foundation for my thinking and future business strategy: